jasonhhall/workout-tracker/README.md

 # NoSQL: Workout Tracker

-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+This assignment creates Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story